azs06/azs06.github.io/src/content/blog/mcp-explained.md

 GitHub repo for the MCP Server: https://github.com/azs06/todo-mcp

 Now we will add this to our visual studio code as an MCP server.
-Open settings.json and add this under servers
+Open settings.json and add this under mcp servers

 ```tsx